sfvicente/RestApiBestPractices/Docs/NamingConventions.md

 <br><br>

-### For path segments, prefer the use of words separated with hyphens.
+### For path segments, prefer the use of words separated with hyphens
 When designing API paths, use hyphens to separate words within path segments.
 This practice improves readability and consistency, making it easier for developers to understand and use the API.